SmolDapp/smoldapp/README.md

 ## Starting the Production Server

-To start the production server, first build the project (if you haven't already), and then run the following command:
+To start the production server, first build migratooor (if you haven't already), and then run the following command:

 ```bash
 npm run start